Cyberchase: Critical response

-On the site Common Sense Media, the show was for ages 5 and up and rated four out of five stars.
+On the site Common Sense Media, the show was rated four out of five stars.
 The reviewer, Joly Herman, commented that "the adventures aren't scary, violent, or sexually inappropriate" but "require fortitude and brain power".
 Proposed discussion points sprouting from the series include "Can your child take the skills learned in each episode and figure out how to apply it to everyday life?"
 Herman noted that the only downside was that the adventures did not take place in the "real world" but added that the "For Real" segments solved this problem.
-The show was given a rating of three out of five smiley faces under "The Good Stuff" section.

 Carey Bryson of About.com gave the show a rating of four out of five stars.
 Bryson noted that the series' explanations of "simple mathematical idea[s]" are "usually explained well and woven throughout the story in a fun and interesting way".
 The review commended the series for its accessibility: "Children can easily learn from the example in the cartoon story" and praised the "Cyberchase For Real segment that follows each episode".
 Citing an example from the series using codes, Bryson explained how the show could be used to expand upon the curriculum: "Not only did [her five-year-old] learn about codes, but she also got in a ton of spelling practice".
 Bryson commended the series: "Educationally, Cyberchase delivers".